oskarbohnlassen/ciceroscm-surrogate/README.md

 # CICERO-SCM Surrogate

 This repository hosts the surrogate modelling experiments that couple a multi-agent reinforcement learning setup with the CICERO simple climate model (SCM).
-We provide training scripts, data processing utilities, and exploratory notebooks that reproduce the surrogate analysis used in the accompanying paper submitted for AAMAS 2026.
+We provide training scripts, data processing utilities, and exploratory notebooks that reproduce the surrogate analysis used in the accompanying paper accepted for AAMAS 2026.

 ## Repository Layout
 - `src/`: source code for data generation, data processing, surrogate model, MARL environment wrappers, and training/analysis scripts.